Documentary Filmmaking & Cultural Storytelling

-Her work has taken her to some of the most remote regions on earth, where she has spent time with tattooed headhunters in Northeast India, medicine women in British Columbia, shamans of the Venezuelan Amazon, and globally respected leaders and humanitarians.
-At the heart of Saraiya’s practice is a commitment to preserving cultural heritage, ancestral wisdom, and fragile ecosystems through visual storytelling.
+Her work has taken her to remote regions around the world, where she has spent time with Indigenous leaders, medicine women in British Columbia, shamans of the Venezuelan Amazon, and globally respected leaders and humanitarians. .
+These experiences inform a body of work centered on preserving cultural heritage, ancestral wisdom, and fragile ecosystems through visual storytelling.
+As a director, she focuses on stories that focus on coexistence.
+Her approach is observational and deliberate, with an emphasis on authorship and the ethics of representation.

 Atlas of Humanity Exhibition